 - Variable excess.
 The amount you pay can vary depending on where you live, or the age of your pet.

 So be sure to check which kind of excess applies to any policy you take out – and whether it suits your needs.

 Pet insurance policies may cost more as your pet gets older, and you may not be able to get cover once your pet reaches a certain age.

-For example, you may find it difficult to get dog insurance if your pet is 10 years or older – and if you do, you are likely to pay high premiums.
+For example, you may find it difficult to get dog insurance if your pet is 10 years or older – and if you can get it, you are likely to pay high premiums.

 On the other hand, if your pet is starting to be affected by age and is likely to need more expensive treatment, higher premiums may give you good value for money.